Back to DNB Tips

 1. Training Phase Challenges & Tips

 Key Insight: "Clinical residents frequently feel like cheap workforce with insufficient mentorship, leading to stress and learning gaps."
-DNB residents often lack the exam-oriented coaching or preparatory leave that MD students enjoy.
+PG+SS residents often lack the exam-oriented coaching or preparatory leave that MD students enjoy.

 1st Year Challenges & Solutions